globulion/globulion.github.io/about.md

 and is applicable to a wide range of problems in material and medicinal chemistry.

-Currently, following our fragmentation philosophy, we developed two methods that are currently applicable
+Currently, following our fragmentation philosophy, we developed two methods that are applicable for:
-for:
  - calculation of vibrational spectra of local IR probes
  - excitonic energy transfer couplings

 We are currently merging the approaches used in the above two examples of application.
+Check out these posts:

 <ul>
   {% for post in site.posts %}